rocrill/velo_city/README.md

 Note: Throughout the project, this [Kanban board](https://github.com/rocrill/velo_city/projects/1) was used to organise and track the progress of the user story development, however the final user stories are documented fully within this Readme.

 ## Skeleton
+to do
 ### Wireframes
+to do
 ### Surface
+to do

+# Features